 After appointment, you will receive reimbursement of certain expenses related to your service to NFPD.
 There is no expense reimbursement for training or meeting attendance, unless specifically authorized by the Fire Chief for special circumstances.
 All expense reimbursements must comply with NFPD's accountable plan policy stated in Section 6(A).

-Pension/Length of Service Awards Program (LOSAP).

-Active volunteers with a start date prior to May 2, 2012 are included in NFPD's Volunteer Firefighters Pension Plan provided they meet annual training attendance requirements as detailed in the NFPD Pension Board Bylaws.
-Members must also meet call percentage minimums or minimum standby hours as defined in the SOGs to be considered an “active” volunteer member.
+FPPA Volunteer Firefighter PensionActive volunteers with a start date after May 2, 2012 are included in NFPD's Volunteer Firefighters Pension Plan provided they meet annual training attendance requirements as detailed in the NFPD Pension Board Bylaws.
+Members must also meet call percentage minimums or minimum standby hours as defined in the SOPs to be considered an “active” volunteer member.

 If you are participating in NFPD's volunteer firefighter pension plan you may qualify for a full pension when you have accrued a total of twenty years of active volunteer service.
 You also may qualify for a partial pension if you have served at least ten, but less than twenty, years of service.
 Payment of partial or full pension benefits will not begin until you reach fifty years of age.
 You will not accrue service credit toward your pension during any leave period unless required by applicable law.